sparr1/action-modes/README.md

 So now that we know how to use modes, that's great!
 But how did we get these projection functions and support sets to begin with?
 I'm glad you asked!

-There may be many way to get all kinds of different modes, but not all of the modes you end up with are going to be particularly useful.
+There may be many ways to get all kinds of different modes, but not all of the modes you end up with are going to be particularly useful.
 Right now, in order to learn modes, our current thinking is that it suffices to learn parameterized skills which solve average reward tasks on a restriction of the state space and a low-dimensional compression of the action space.
 These skills will become our projection functions.
 There will be some special auxillary losses which help these skills become useful.

 The mode actions then become interpretable as saying "if I execute this mode, and this particular mode action, I will eventually settle in the high-dimensional base space, into a pattern of behavior which is high reward under this task.
 For instance, walking forwards, or rotating, etc.